The Diary of Jane

 "The Diary of Jane" is a song by American rock band Breaking Benjamin.
 It was released on June 6, 2006, as the lead single from their third album, Phobia.
 The song, one of their most notable and successful, is the fastest-added single ever in the history of Hollywood Records.
 It gained a massive amount of radio play throughout the United States and reached number one under three rock charts.
 The single was certified 4× Platinum in the United States on February 3, 2021, Gold in the United Kingdom on January 31, 2025, Gold in Germany on April 3, 2023, and 2× Platinum in New Zealand on November 21, 2024, making it their most successful single in terms of sales internationally.

 Inspiration

 In 2019, lead singer Benjamin Burnley said:

 It all started because I was watching a lot of Forensic Files stuff where there were a bunch of unsolved mysteries.
 There was a Jane Doe that washed up on shore and she just got buried with no story.
 It was like a meaningless person.
 Nobody knew who she was to the point where whatever she did was all gone.
 So, Jane references Jane Doe but then making a story up for her because she had nothing.
-That’s what started it and then once I started writing, it turned into more than that. ...
+That's what started it and then once I started writing, it turned into more than that. ...
 This person Jane was just gone because they were unidentified for so long and lived this entire life for nothing.

+Composition

+J. Hadusek of Consequence described the song's genre as "almost post-post-grunge".
+He said: "It definitely has the masculine angst common to the genre proper, but there are also some mathy quirks and Tool-esque flare-ups in the song".